Conyers GA Car Accident Lawyer

-In this instance, the court will find that the pedestrian caused the accident.
-If a pedestrian acting in this manner forced a driver to take evasive action resulting in injury or damage to another vehicle, the pedestrian may also be found liable for those damages.
-For example, if in one of the above scenarios the driver swerved at the last second to avoid hitting the pedestrian and struck another car, the pedestrian would be considered at fault and liable for damage to both vehicles and any injury to the occupants of the cars.
+The court will likely find that the pedestrian caused the accident in this instance.
+Suppose a pedestrian acting in this manner forced a driver to take evasive action resulting in injury or damage to another vehicle.
+In that case, the pedestrian may also be found liable for those damages.
+For example, if the driver swerved at the last second to avoid hitting the pedestrian and struck another car in one of the above scenarios, the pedestrian would be considered at fault and liable for damage to both vehicles and any injury to the occupants of the cars.

 - Shared blame

-In many situations, there is not an entirely guilty party and an entirely innocent party, and collisions involving drivers and pedestrians are the same.
-When this is the case, the jury will determine what percentage of fault the plaintiff bears for their own injuries and what percentage of fault is on the driver.
+There is not an entirely guilty party and an entirely innocent party in many situations, and collisions involving drivers and pedestrians are the same.
+When this is the case, the jury will determine what percentage of liability the plaintiff bears for their own injuries and what percentage of fault is on the driver.
 The impact that this determination has on the lawsuit varies by state.

-In some states, if the jury determines that the pedestrian is 60% responsible for the accident and the driver is 40% responsible, the driver is required to pay 40% of the damages related to the accident.
+In some states, if the jury determines that the pedestrian is 60% responsible for the accident and the driver is 40% responsible, the driver must 40% of the damages related to the accident.
 In other states, the driver would not be required to pay anything in this scenario since the pedestrian was judged to be more than 50% responsible for the collision.

 When To Call An Attorney After A Car Accident

 Car accidents are stressful and place their victims in situations where the next course of action may not always be clear.
-However, there are many important things that you must remember to do immediately after an accident, as well as a few things to do soon after, including calling a car accident attorney.
+However, there are many important things that you must remember to do immediately after an accident, and a few things to do soon after, including calling a Conyers car accident attorney.

 1. Check the condition of everyone involved

 Car crashes are dangerous, and people can receive some serious injuries as a result.
-Before you start to assess property damage, make sure everyone involved is ok.
+Before assessing property damage, make sure everyone involved is ok.
 If anyone has been hurt, do not hesitate to call for medical assistance.
 If someone complains about head or neck pain or is unconscious, do not move them unless they are directly in danger where they are.

 2. Remain at the scene of the accident